Skip to main content

 Wintertrace next to what you already do

-Most operators document winter service somehow — a spreadsheet, a notebook, a cloud platform.
-These pages compare Wintertrace against the three most common alternatives, sober and category-level.
+Most operators document winter service somehow — a spreadsheet, a notebook, a cloud platform, a full industry suite.
+These pages compare Wintertrace against all of it, sober and without a sales pitch.

-No competitor brand is named.
-The axes used are the ones that actually differ: data ownership, cost shape, evidence quality, automation, audit trail.
+The category comparisons.
+The axes used are the ones that actually differ: data ownership, cost shape, evidence quality, automation, and audit trail.

 Excel and Google Sheets cover a lot — until they hit GPS, weather, and audit-trail requirements.
 Where the line is, and where it isn't.